Consistency of Bayesian inference of resolved phylogenetic trees

 is strictly greater than 1 for all $b \neq a$.
 By the Bonferroni inequality, it suffices to show that for each $b \neq a$ the probability that ${\bf u}$ is such that $BF_{a/b} >1$ tends to $1$ as $k$ grows.
 To achieve this we first observe that $BF_{a/b} = \frac{\pi(a)}{\pi(b)} \cdot R_{a/b}$ where:

-and where $\frac{\pi(a)}{\pi(b)}$, is a strictly positive by (C1).
-Thus it suffices to show that, for each $b \neq a$ and for any finite constant $M$, the inequality $ R_{a/b}>M $ holds with a probability that tends to $1$ as $k$ tends to infinity.
+and where $\frac{\pi(a)}{\pi(b)}$, is finite and strictly positive by (C1).
+Thus, it suffices to show that, for each $b \neq a$ and for any finite constant $M$, the inequality $ R_{a/b}>M $ holds with a probability that tends to $1$ as $k \rightarrow \infty$.
 We will establish this inequality by providing an explicit lower bound to the numerator of $R_{a/b}$ and an explicit upper bound to the denominator of $R_{a/b}$, and showing that, with probability tending to $1$ as $k$ grows, their ratio exceeds $M$.

 Before describing the lower bound, observe that we can re-write Eqn.~(\ref{probeq}) as follows: